Building a Thriving Jewish Community Downtown

 “It’s so good to be with other moms in the same situation and I was really drawn to Miss Cindy [Neuman, the J’s beloved ‘baby whisperer’], and the way she fielded my questions and anxieties.
 She helped so much, it was great to share information and experience, and I loved her Infant Massage Class, with techniques to help your baby with relaxation, circulation, and digestion.”

-“Winter,” says Stacey, “is the best, when you can’t be in the park, you go to the DBJCC.
+“Winter,” says Stacy, “is the best, when you can’t be in the park, you go to the DBJCC.
 I go for open play on Sundays.
 I show up and my friends are there with their Starbucks.”

 We have made so many close Baltimore friends and this has given us a real Jewish community downtown.
 The DBJCC is one of the biggest reasons we stay downtown.

-Tim, a DBJCC father, concurs with Stacey.
+Tim, a DBJCC father, concurs with Stacy.

 “I like that the DBJCC is a convenient, welcoming, safe place where I can take my kids for open play.
 I like that the staff is always warm and friendly, and I like that I can bring a cup of coffee!”